4db83/Recovery-code/README.md

 ## Recovering Macroeconomic Stars
 This repo contains replication code for the various examples given in the paper:
-"[Recovering Macroeconomic Stars]"(https://cama.crawford.anu.edu.au/publication/cama-working-paper-series/21468/recovering-stars-macroeconomics), by Daniel Buncic, Adrian Pagan and Tim Robinson.
+['Recovering Macroeconomic Stars'](https://cama.crawford.anu.edu.au/publication/cama-working-paper-series/21468/recovering-stars-macroeconomics), by Daniel Buncic, Adrian Pagan and Tim Robinson.

 The repo contains the following models: